NTasico/capstone/Final Project Idea.md

 6 = Slightly agree,
 7 = Moderately agree,
 8 = Strongly agree,
-9 = Very strongly agree,
+9 = Very strongly agree

 ##Conclusion

-Through basic judgment, most of these questions express right-wing beliefs in their extremeties.
+Through basic judgment, most of these questions express right-wing beliefs in their extremities.
 Most people have taken this test for personal amusement, yet the dataset strictly includes accurate and honest answers to these questions.
-Those responsible for providing the test
+Those responsible for providing the test have made sure that the results are accurate enough for research purposes.